appbaseio/Docs/content/docs/concepts/datamodel.md

 ## Type

-Types are similar to **tables** in SQL.
 JSON data (aka documents) in an app is logicaly partitioned using types, think of them as namespaces for arranging and querying similar kinds of data.

 ## Document